burnsfisher/hubitat-integration-skill/README.md

 ## About
 A skill to teach Mycroft how to send commands to the Hubitat Zigbee/ZWave hub based on spoken commands.
-This skill can deal with any Hubitat device that is enabled in the Hubitat "Maker" app and which has commands "on", "off" and "setLevel", so essentially any switched outlets, lights, dimmers, and scene activators.
+This skill can deal with any Hubitat device that is enabled in the Hubitat "Maker" app and which has commands "on", "off" or "setLevel", so essentially any switched outlets, lights, dimmers, and scene activators.

 You can also ask it to scan for new devices that Hubitat has made available to it, and you can